Infineon/mtb-example-psoc4-msc-capsense-csd-button-tuning/README.md

 5. You can also monitor the CAPSENSE&trade; data using the CAPSENSE&trade; tuner application as follows:

-    **Monitor data using CAPSENSE&trade; tuner**
+### Monitor data using the CAPSENSE&trade; tuner

-    1. Open CAPSENSE&trade; tuner from the tools section in the IDE Quick panel.
+1. Open the CAPSENSE&trade; tuner from the **Tools** section in the IDE Quick Panel.

-        You can also run the CAPSENSE&trade; tuner application standalone from the *{ModusToolbox&trade; software install directory}/ModusToolbox/tools_{version}/capsense-configurator/capsense-tuner*.
-In this case, after opening the application, select **File** > **Open** and open the *design.cycapsense* file of the respective application, which is present in the *{Application root directory}/bsps/TARGET_\<BSP-NAME>/config* folder.
+   You can also run the CAPSENSE&trade; tuner application standalone from *{ModusToolbox&trade; software install directory}/ModusToolbox/tools_{version}/capsense-configurator/capsense-tuner*.
+In this case, after opening the application; select **File** > **Open** and open the *design.cycapsense* file of the respective application, which is in the *{Application root directory}/bsps/TARGET_\<BSP-NAME>/config* folder.

-        See the [ModusToolbox&trade; software user guide](https://www.infineon.com/ModusToolboxUserGuide) (locally available at *{ModusToolbox&trade; software install directory}/docs_{version}/mtb_user_guide.pdf*)for options to open the CAPSENSE&trade; tuner application using the CLI.
+   See the [ModusToolbox&trade; software user guide](https://www.infineon.com/ModusToolboxUserGuide) (locally available at *{ModusToolbox&trade; install directory}/docs_{version}/mtb_user_guide.pdf*) for options to open the CAPSENSE&trade; tuner application using the CLI.

-    2. Ensure that the kit is in CMSIS-DAP bulk mode (KitProg3 Status LED is ON and not blinking).
-See [Firmware-loader](https://github.com/Infineon/Firmware-loader) to learn on how to update the firmware and switch modes in KitProg3.
+2. Ensure that the kit is in CMSIS-DAP bulk mode (KitProg3 status LED is ON and not blinking).
+See [Firmware-loader](https://github.com/Infineon/Firmware-loader) to learn how to update the firmware and switch modes in KitProg3.

-    3. In the tuner application, click on the **Tuner communication setup** icon or select **Tools** > **Tuner communication setup**.
+    3. In the tuner application, click on the **Tuner Communication Setup** icon or select **Tools** > **Tuner Communication Setup**.
 In the window that appears, select the I2C checkbox under KitProg3 and configure as follows:

        - **I2C address:** 8
        - **Sub-address:** 2 bytes